euu2021/Freeplane_UtilityPanels/README.md

 ### Pinned nodes panel

-Pinned nodes are saved on FreePlane restart
+Pinned nodes are saved on FreePlane restarts

 ![chrome_aAZD6TPbjq](https://github.com/euu2021/Freeplane_UtilityPanels/assets/77707706/c35baba5-7a97-49d4-b938-acd88ce61cae)

 ### Quick Search panel

-Quick search that uses the Jumper search engine, so it has transversal search, and other good stuff.
-See intructions bellow about how to integrate with Jumper.
+A quick search that uses the Jumper search engine, so it has transversal search, and other good stuff.
+See instructions below about how to integrate with Jumper.

 The Jumper settings are used in the Quick Search panel.
-In other words, the settings that the user choose inside Jumper are used by the Quick Search panel.
+In other words, the settings that the user chooses inside Jumper are used by the Quick Search panel.

 Results are highlighted everywhere: in the panels, in the inspectors, and in the map: